-An Ankle cheilectomy (bone spur removal) is used to treat anterior ankle impingement resulting from certain injuries or from ankle arthritis.
+An Ankle cheilectomy (bone spur removal) is used to treat anterior ankle impingement resulting from certain injuries such as ankle arthritis.
 Anterior ankle impingement causes a pinching, painful sensation at the front of the ankle joint.
 Bone spurs or other soft tissue swellings can sometimes be felt beneath your skin.
 X-rays, bone scans, or 3-dimensional imaging (CT scan or MRI) will help to show the ankle joint and the bone spurs clearly.
 The bone spurs may be on the tibia, the talus, or both.
 Ankle cheilectomy may be offered if non-surgical treatment is not effective.

 If you have anterior impingement you may experience symptoms when walking uphill or when squatting (when the front of the shin moves toward the foot).
 Sometimes, you will feel weakness or instability in your ankle due to pain, or you may feel that you are “walking with your feet turned outward.”